prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

-Console is pairing an input device called keyboard and an output device called the monitor, that when jacked into a computing machine transforms any ordinary human-being into a console-jockey.
+Console is pairing input device, the keyboard, and output device called, the monitor.
+That, when jacked into a computing machine, transforms any ordinary human-being into a console-jockey.
 Let us ride on ..

 This post is organized in five parts namely, the terminal, shell, programming languages, version control and handy bunch of tools.